mSorok/createRMS/README.md

 ----------------------------------------------------------------------------------------------------------------------

-### Step 1: Protonation et aromatization of MOL files
+### Step 1: Protonation and aromatization of MOL files

+*Input*: all MOL files of the MetaCyc-MOLfiles directory *Outputs*: converted MOL files are in  MolFiles_FULL directory (for protonation) and in MolFiles_FULL_aroma directory (for protonation and aromatization )

 `$ python add_hydrogens_aromatization.py molconvert_PATH`